Skip to Content

 Structural heart care

-When our patients experience heart trauma or structural damage to the heart, we can offer them access to even more specialized, including TAVR, services at our sister facility: HCA Florida Lawnwood Hospital.
-Our two hospitals work closely together to ensure patients receive what they need as fast as possible but are also provided with the best follow-up and recovery care.
+When you experience heart trauma or structural damage to the heart, we can offer you access to even more specialized, including TAVR, services at our sister facility, HCA Florida Lawnwood Hospital.
+Our two hospitals work closely together to ensure you receive what you need as fast as possible but are also provided with the best follow-up and recovery care.

 Vascular care

 The heart, veins and arteries all work together to form the highly complex cardiovascular system.
-That's why our cardiology program includes care for vascular conditions, such as peripheral vascular disease and critical limb ischemia.
-Many of our procedures performed in the cath lab are also effective treatments for vascular conditions, such as angioplasty and stenting.
+Our cardiology program includes care for vascular conditions, such as peripheral vascular disease and critical limb ischemia.
+Many of our procedures performed in the cath lab are also treatments for vascular conditions, such as angioplasty and stenting.

 Nurse navigation